How will my rug/product be delivered?

 Turkish rugs do not include or promote the use of child labour.
 The rug weaving tradition in Turkey has continued on, some believe, from as early as 500 BC and has been an integral part of Turksih culture for just as long.
 Young girls will invariably be surrounded by the spinning and weaving process from a young age.
 This is how motifs, designs, palette and skills are passed on from generation to generation.
 However, it is when a woman is passing into adulthood and through her middle age life that she produces the fine, beautiful rugs that have come to embody the Anatolian culture.

 Do I have to use a rug underlay?

 No, but it is highly recommended especially on hard floors.
 Some benefits of using a rug underlay include: 1) Stops the rug/kilim from 'walking'/scrunching up, 2) Protects and extends the life of rugs / kilims and 3) Feels better underfoot.

 Do I have to pay for shipping if I wish to return my purchase?

-Should you change your mind about your purchase, you are responsible for the return shipping costs.
-You must contact us to obtain a Return Authorization Number and address to return the merchandise.
-No returns after 30 days.
+If you change your mind about your purchase, you are responsible for the return shipping costs.

 What if I don’t like the product?
 Can I return it?

-• Items must be returned in the same new condition as received within 30 days.
-No refunds or exchanges after 30 days.
-Missing items will be charged at full price.
+• Items must be returned in the same new condition as received within 7 days.
+No refunds or exchanges after 7 days.

 What if the product was damaged on delivery?
 Can I get a new one?